View student assessment details

 Assessment details by question

-Question numbers on the Question Navigation bar display their status through colors:
+Question numbers on the Question Navigation bar display their status through colors and icons:

 - Orange Exclamation Point (!) — Needs to Be Graded